BerunBiH/Restorante/README.md

 ### If you choose the erestorante_desktop follow these steps:
+- If you are on widnows enable Developer mode
 - Open an IDE of your choice
 - Install all required dependencies:
 - `flutter pub get`